GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

-## Multiplexing control protocols to reject polynomial disturbances in complex networks
+## On the design of integral multiplex control protocols in nonlinear network systems with delays
 ### Introduction

 ### Contents